California Thomas Fire, Largest Wildfire In Nearly 90 Years, Is Finally Out After Raging On For Half A Year

 “Work continues however, as crews and equipment repair roads, trails and fences damaged by the fire and by suppression actions,” the U.S. Forest Service conveyed in the notice.

-The wildfire officially became the largest and most destructive in South Carolina in nearly nine decades on December 23.
+The wildfire officially became the largest and most destructive in Southern California in nearly nine decades on December 23.
 The massive blaze was fully contained on January 12, but not before it had destroyed more than 1,000 structures throughout the state.

 The inferno claimed the lives of two people, including 32-year-old Cory Iverson, an engineer with the California Department of Forestry and Fire Protection (Cal Fire).
 Iverson lost his life on December 14, while struggling to put out the flames.
 The Cal Fire engineer was married, had a toddler and a new baby on the way.